Why would the Surprise Regional Chamber of Commerce host candidate forums?

 - Order of appearance within each group of candidates will be chosen at random or alphabetical order and will be reversed for closing comments.

-Opening statements of 2 minutes will allow candidates to introduce themselves.
+Opening statements of 1 to 2 minutes will allow candidates to introduce themselves.

 - No interaction among candidates, audience members or other program participants is allowed.

-- Answers to these questions on issues will be limited to 1 minute, and each candidate will be given the chance to answer.
+- Answers to questions on issues will typically be limited to 1 minute, and each candidate will be given the chance to answer.

 No substitutes or stand-ins for candidates are allowed, and no pre-recorded statements will be accepted.